-- 53. MCP Family Advisory Council.
+49. MCP Family Advisory Council.
 The MCP must convene an MCP Family Advisory Council at least quarterly in each region that the MCP serves consisting of the MCP's current members.
 The purpose of the Council is to engage members in such a way as to elicit meaningful input related to the MCP's strengths and challenges with respect to serving members.
 The composition of the group must be diverse and representative of the MCP's current membership throughout the region with respect to the members' race, ethnic background, primary language, age, Medicaid eligibility category (Adult Extension, MAGI and ABD), and health status.
+As new populations are enrolled in managed care, MCPs must actively pursue ensuring the Council's membership reflects the diversity of its enrolled population.

-The MCP must report the following to ODM on or before the 15th of July, October, January and April of each calendar year: - a.
+The MCP must report the following to ODM on or before the 15th of July, October, January and April of each calendar year:

+- a.
 A list of attending members during the prior quarter for each regional Advisory Council; Meeting dates, - b.
-Agenda and the minutes from each regional meeting that occurred during the prior quarter; and

-- c.
-Improvement recommendations developed by each Council. - 54.
+Agenda and the minutes from each regional meeting that occurred during the prior quarter; and - c.
+Improvement recommendations developed by each Council. - 50.
 MCP Pharmacy & Therapeutics (P&T) Committee.
 The MCP must convene a P&T Committee that is in substantial compliance with CMS's Medicare requirements set forth in 42 CFR 423.120(b)(1), Development and Revision by a Pharmacy and Therapeutics Committee.
 In order to comply with CMS's Medicare requirements in the Medicaid program, the plans must substitute the terms, Medicaid Covered Outpatient Drug and MCP, for the terms, part D drug and plan sponsor, respectively, and are not required to include members who are experts regarding the care of elderly or disabled individuals.
 The P&T Committee must submit to ODM upon request: - a.
 The P&T Committee membership list for ODM review and approval. - b.
 The minutes pertaining to the Medicaid program from each MCP P&T committee meeting within 10 days of the date of the meeting at which the minutes are approved.
-Minutes shall include all voting results. - 55.
-The MCP must participate in the development, implementation, and operation of initiatives for early managed care enrollment and care coordination for inmates to be released from state prisons or state psychiatric hospitals and youths in Department of Youth Services custody. - 56.
-If the MCP uses a Diagnosis Related Grouper (DRG) to pay for inpatient hospital claims, then the MCP must use the All-Patient Refined (APR) DRG that is the same version that ODM uses. - 57.
-Nursing Facility Services.
+Minutes shall include all voting results. - 51.
+The MCP must participate in the development, implementation, and operation of initiatives for early managed care enrollment and care coordination for inmates to be released from state prisons or state psychiatric hospitals and youths in Department of Youth Services custody. - 52.
+If the MCP uses a Diagnosis Related Grouper (DRG) to pay for inpatient hospital claims, then the MCP must use the All-Patient Refined (APR) DRG that is the same version that ODM uses.

+53. Nursing Facility Services.
 For Medicaid covered nursing facility stays, the MCP must evaluate the member's need for the level of services provided by a nursing facility.
-To make this decision, the MCP must use the criteria for intermediate or skilled level of care pursuant to OAC rules 5160-3-08, 5160-3-09 and 5160-1-01.
+To make this decision, the MCP must use the criteria for nursing facility-based level of care pursuant to OAC rules 5160-3-08, 5160-3-09 and 5160-1-01.
 The MCP must provide documentation of the member's level of care determination to the nursing facility.
 The MCP must maintain a written record that the criteria were met, or if not met, the MCP must maintain documentation that a Notice of Action was issued in accordance with OAC 5160-26-08.4.

 The MCP must ensure accurate claims payment to nursing facility providers by appropriately modifying payment when a member has patient liability obligations or lump sum amounts pursuant to 5160-3-39.1.
 The MCP is prohibited from paying for nursing facility services during restricted Medicaid coverage periods (RMCP).
-The MCP must accept provider documentation of determinations made by County Department of Job and Family Services (CDJFS) for patient liability obligations, lump sum amounts, and RMCPs.
+The MCP must utilize HIPPA compliant enrollment files for patient liability obligations and RMCPs.